 – Unless you have a solution in place to map all of your OT assets, including their connectivities and dependencies, an attack is just a matter of when not if.

-Dynamic OT asset mapping is crucial to railway safety
+Dynamic OT environment asset mapping is crucial for rail cyber security

 The only way to protect OT systems and the operations they enable is with dynamic OT asset mapping.